-Dr. Hans Diehl: They are very, very shrewd they’re street smart here’s what happens, they really don’t care what the costs are, they know the more they payout the more money they make they are representatives they work on commission, so the more money this companies payout the more money they can charge next year the policy holders, and those who sell the insurance policy’s pick up their three, four, five percent or whatever it is As a um, as a discount, as a commission.
-And so that’s why the insurance companies have been resisting for so long these initiatives to promote prevention of disease, I thought that would be a smart thing for them to do, but they saw it differently they said “hey, we just pass on the cost and the higher the cost the commission is better for our insurance people, they said hey were doing fine!”
+Dr. Hans Diehl: They are very, very shrewd, they’re street smart, here’s what happens; they really don’t care what the costs are, they know the more they payout the more money they make, they are representatives, they work on commission, so the more money this company’s payout, the more money they can charge next year the policy holders, and those who sell the insurance policies pick up their three, four, five percent or whatever it is, as a discount, as a commission.
+And so that’s why the insurance companies have been resisting for so long these initiatives to promote prevention of disease, I thought that would be a smart thing for them to do, but they saw it differently they said “hey, we just pass on the cost and the higher the cost the commission is better for our insurance people, they said hey we’re doing fine!”
 But now, now the table is changing.

 Caryn Hartglass: And they did!
 Heaven on earth!